Demystifying ALA: Reflections and Perspectives as an “Outsider” and “Insider”

 Again, find your niche.
 Use the ALA website to browse the divisions and round tables and see what they have to offer.
 Don’t hesitate to call a division’s executive director to find out more about it and how you can participate in the division’s activities.

-All members have access to AL Direct, a wonderful newsletter of weekly updates crossing the entire association.
-AL Direct keeps you “in the know” with a wide range of news affecting libraries, information on training and award opportunities, and so forth.
+All members have access to AL Direct, a wonderful e-newsletter of updates crossing the entire association.
+Published on Tuesdays and Fridays, AL Direct keeps you “in the know” with a wide range of news affecting libraries, information on training and award opportunities, and so forth.
 As a service to members, AL Direct is a home run out of the park.

 There is Power in Staying Informed